Kapiʻolani (chiefess)

 High Chiefess Kapiʻolani (c.
 1781–1841) was an important member of the Hawaiian nobility at the time of the founding of the Kingdom of Hawaiʻi and the arrival of Christian missionaries.
-One of the first Hawaiians to read and write, as well as sponsoring a church.
+She was one of the first Hawaiians to read and write, as well as sponsor of a church.
 She made a dramatic display of her new faith, which was the subject of a poem by Alfred, Lord Tennyson.

 Ancestry

 Every high chief in the Hawaiian Islands was related to her, including Kamehameha I, who was both her second cousin and her third cousin through different relations.
 Her ancestors included royalty of Kauaʻi, royalty of Maui and the royalty of Hawaiʻi island.
 The name probably comes from ka pi'o lani meaning "heavenly arch" in the Hawaiian language.

 The father of Kapiʻolani was Keawemauhili, who was high chief (Aliʻi Nui) of the district of Hilo on the island of Hawaiʻi.
 She was probably born there about 1781.
 Keawemauhili was half-brother to Kalaniʻōpuʻu who was king of the island during the fatal visit of Captain James Cook in 1779.
 Her mother was his second wife Kekikipaʻa, daughter of Kameʻeiamoku, who had fled with from her first husband Kamehameha I to Hilo in order to marry Keawemauhili.

 She was a first cousin of Kiwalaʻo, the young king of the island who was killed when Kamehameha I first came to power at the battle of Mokuʻōhai in July 1782.